SaturnXIII/USB-STEALER/README.md

 > ## Bug🦠 ##

-At the moment I can't hide the stealer window.
+~~At the moment I can't hide the stealer window.
 The terminal is therefore visible.
-I'm working on it.
+I'm working on it.~~ Fix✅

 If chrome and/or firefox are not installed, the shortcut will open the virus window ad infinitum.
 In this case, if you know that your victim does not have firefox or/and chrome, disable the move in pyth0n.